- Services

 Michelle Lawrence

 Michelle Lawrence is the first President of the KVC Foundation, a subsidiary of KVC Health Systems.
 The vision of the KVC Health Systems family of nonprofits is to ensure every person is safe and connected to a strong family and a healthy community.
-To bring this vision to life, the KVC Foundation seeks strategic investments and donations from multiple funding sources – federal, state, private foundations, corporate foundations, and individuals – to support medical and behavioral healthcare, social services and educational programs and initiatives that strengthen families and communities.
+To bring this vision to life, the KVC Foundation seeks strategic investments and donations from multiple funding sources – government grants, private and corporate foundations, and individuals – to support medical and behavioral healthcare, social services and educational programs and initiatives that strengthen families and communities.
 Philanthropy allows KVC to be agile and innovative in its approach to strengthening families, preventing child abuse and neglect, and helping people achieve mental health wellness.

-Renny Christian Arensberg, M.A.
+Renny Christian Arensberg, MA

-Renny Christian Arensberg, M.A.
+Renny Christian Arensberg, MA

 In 2019, Renny shifted from leading KVC’s administrative Shared Services teams – Human Resources, Marketing & Communications, Development, Facilities and its Ball Conference Center – to launching a multi-year employee engagement initiative.
 She established a strong foundation for the needed culture shift by gaining executive and business unit leader endorsement for a partnership with Gallup.
 Renny generated urgency around value proposition for increasing employee retention, and created a vibrant mix of 9 trained Engagement Champions who are embedded in local teams.
 She branded the Q12 campaign with the tagline “Share Your Voice and Be Heard” and has conducted five agency-wide surveys now, achieving 90% employee participation in the latest one.
 First year results showed improvement in every aspect of engagement including a 19% increase in engaged employees.
 Renny is also a Gallup-Certified CliftonStrengths Coach, and is transforming KVC into a strengths-based organization having trained hundreds of associates.
 Ultimately, she’s a leader known for creating change one manager at a time through energy, leadership, creativity and the belief that you can have a great job and a great life.